 - 1. Weather. - a.
 Placement Temperatures.
 Plant mix pavement shall be placed only on properly prepared unfrozen surfaces which are free of water, snow, and ice.
-The plant mix pavement shall be placed only when both the air and surface temperatures equal or exceed the temperatures specified in Error!
-Reference source not found.9 and the Local Entity Engineer determines that the weather conditions permit the pavement to be properly placed and compacted.
+The plant mix pavement shall be placed only when both the air and surface temperatures equal or exceed the temperatures specified in Table 22-9 and the Local Entity Engineer determines that the weather conditions permit the pavement to be properly placed and compacted.